 Housebound benefits work in much the same way as A&A benefits in that you will receive an additional monthly sum.
 This is for veterans who have a permanent disability that leaves them confined to home.

-Make the Move to TerraBella Northridge’s Retirement Community Today
+Make the Move to TerraBella Northridge’s Senior Living Community Today